 If there was ever a more annoying thing for someone travelling around the world than losing money, we’d like to know!
 Honestly suddenly realising you’ve got no cash totally sucks.

 Unfortunately, in Manila, there are chances of this happening at the hands of some petty thief.
-There’s a lot of pickpockets about, but the simple solution would be to, you know, wear a money belt.
+There’s a lot of pickpockets about, but the simple solution would be to, you know, wear a travel money belt.

 The simplest way to stop a pickpocket in their tracks is to have nothing in your pockets to pick.
 Before you even start googling the world of backpacker-oriented money belts, we’ve got a stand-out recommendation for you guys.